nakamura-to/gate/README.md

 ### Nesting

-Use 3rd argument of an awaiting callback to nest 'gate.await()'.
+You can use third argument of an awaiting callback to nest 'gate.await()'.

 ```js
 var gate = require('gate');